RileyGlander/Rileys-Text-Editor/README.md

 You can install this with git bash by typing in 'git clone _Replace this with link_' to wherever you want the repository to be installed on your computer.

 ## Usage
 To use this application you first want to open the root directory of the repository in your terminal or bash.
 You can start the bundle by typing in `npm run build`.
 From there you want to start the server with `npn run start`.
 You want to then go to the link that is being used.
 This is typically local host with the port number.
-From there you can view the page and use the features available.
+Once the page is up and you have the correct link you can then view the page and use the features available.

 ## Credits